 Preti Taneja wins Desmond Elliott Prize

-Desmond Elliott Prize winner Preti Taneja.
-Photograph: Louise Haywood-Schiefer/ Desmond Elliott Prize/ PA
+Desmond Elliott Prize winner Preti Taneja, author of We That Are Young.
+Photograph: Louise Haywood-Schiefer/ Desmond Elliott Prize/PA

 Preti Taneja has been awarded the 2018 Desmond Elliott Prize for her debut novel, We That Are Young.
 The work re-imagines Shakespeare’s King Lear, setting it in contemporary India.
 The novel takes the play’s central themes and juxtaposes them against the 2011 anti-corruption riots in India.